zengbing15/implement-dapp-doc/docs/rpc-and-transaction.md

 ### Set Up the Development Environment

-See[Set Up the Development Environment](https://cryptape.github.io/lumos-doc/docs/preparation/setupsystem),then you will run a CKB node on Dev Chain by using [Tippy](https://github.com/nervosnetwork/tippy).
+See [Set Up the Development Environment](https://cryptape.github.io/lumos-doc/docs/preparation/setupsystem),then you will run a CKB node on Dev Chain by using [Tippy](https://github.com/nervosnetwork/tippy).

 An example of Tippy's dashboard